The study of nutrition is complex and at the same time, inherently simple.

 - I did not go through my conventional training with rose-colored glasses (i.e. did not—and still do not—view nutrition policy as gospel).

 - I’m not afraid of fat, even butter or lard.
 In fact, animal fats are a staple in my diet (sourced from healthy animals—ala #2).
 I don’t trim the fat off meat, skim my bone broth, throw out the yolks, or toss delicious crispy chicken skin.
-This not only keeps my food delicious, but ensures I’m eating essential nutrients.
+This not only keeps my food delicious, but ensures I’m eating and absorbing essential nutrients.

 - When I’m not reading research, writing, or speaking on prenatal nutrition, I’m probably wrangling my very active toddler, hiking, or foraging for wild food.
 If you follow me on Instagram, you’ll see what I mean.

 - I taught Pilates for many years and although I’ve shifted my career back to nutrition, I still practice Pilates regularly.
 My former nickname (and name of my first blog) was Pilates Nutritionist.